Something I’m asked all the time by my fellow online service providers is: What are the real differentiators between a VA and an OBM?

 I was never able to relax, unplug, or get a good night’s sleep.
 I found myself constantly on the defensive for the next crazy entrepreneurial idea that required me to cancel plans and hustle late into the night.
 In the beginning, I enjoyed the hustle.
 But it just wasn’t sustainable.
 I didn’t want to spend the rest of my career dodging bullets.

-Becoming a Certified OBM allowed me to scale back on my client load considerably.
+Becoming an Online Business Manager allowed me to scale back on my client load considerably.
 I could manage 4-6 clients on a monthly basis.
 And even better – I got to be picky about the clients I accepted!
 Gone were the days of desperately trying to close a client who, in reality, just wasn’t ready for my services.
 Or taking on a client who, deep down, I knew was going to be a complete nightmare.

 As with all things in life, I aim for quality over quantity.
 And it’s being an OBM that’s given me the freedom to finally subscribe to this mantra.

 Are you a VA who’s already owning an OBM type role and wants to make more money by levelling up your services?
 Or an existing OBM who’s ready to position yourself ahead of the pack?